Swapping

 If the transaction reverts due to not enough gas, the user can sign that payload and broadcast it with a higher amount of gas.
 If it's due to the receiving logic reverting, the user can try to modify the state of the receiving contract before broadcasting it again.
 The payload will be valid until two key rotations have taken place.

-The signed payload can be broadcasted with different gas settings but it can't modify any value in that payload (e.g. message).
+The signed payload can be broadcasted with different gas settings but it can't modify any value in that payload (data) such as the message.
 Therefore, always make sure to test the receiving logic and ensure it won't revert before initiating a swap.